Hepatitis C: Body modification

-Tattooing is associated with two to threefold increased risk of hepatitis C. This could be due to either improperly sterilized equipment or contamination of the dyes being used.
+Tattooing is associated with two- to threefold increased risk of hepatitis C. This could be due to improperly sterilized equipment or contamination of the dyes used.
 Tattoos or piercings performed either before the mid-1980s, "underground", or nonprofessionally are of particular concern, since sterile techniques in such settings may be lacking.
 The risk also appears to be greater for larger tattoos.
 It is estimated that nearly half of prison inmates share unsterilized tattooing equipment.
 It is rare for tattoos in a licensed facility to be directly associated with HCV infection.

-Shared personal items

-Personal-care items such as razors, toothbrushes, and manicuring or pedicuring equipment can be contaminated with blood.
-Sharing such items can potentially lead to exposure to HCV.
-Appropriate caution should be taken regarding any medical condition that results in bleeding, such as cuts and sores.
-HCV is not spread through casual contact, such as hugging, kissing, or sharing eating or cooking utensils, nor is it transmitted through food or water.

 Mother-to-child transmission

 Mother-to-child transmission of hepatitis C occurs in fewer than 10% of pregnancies.
 There are no measures that alter this risk.
 It is not clear when transmission occurs during pregnancy, but it may occur both during gestation and at delivery.
 A long labor is associated with a greater risk of transmission.
 There is no evidence that breastfeeding spreads HCV; however, to be cautious, an infected mother is advised to avoid breastfeeding if her nipples are cracked and bleeding, or if her viral loads are high.